yahoo/elide/GraphQL.md

     public Set<Publisher> publishers;
 }
 ```
 Now lets say we want to modify a ``Book`` and a `Publisher` name.
-This can be accomplished in a single query as under.
+This can be accomplished in a single query like so.
 ```
 mutation author(op: REPLACE, id: 1,
                 data: {books: [{id: 1, title: "New title"}],